datawire/ambassador-docs/docs/cloud/latest/config-analysis/quick-start/index.md

     After clicking **Install**, you will be directed back to Ambassador Cloud.

 5. Once back in Ambassador Cloud, click the **CONFIGURE** GitHub settings button once more and find the `a8r-gitops-example` demo repository in the list of repositories.
-Click **ENABLE ANALYSIS**.
+Click **ENABLE INTEGRATIONS**.

 6. Configure Ambassador Cloud to access your cluster information and Kubernetes manifests from Git.